The place where Independent working men and women work

 • Microsoft FrontPage Forms are not supported in Microsoft Expression Web.
 You will have to rebuild you forms using java, visual basic, C#, PHP or other technologies

-• See Steps below as you convert from FrontPage to Expression Web
+• See steps below as you convert from FrontPage to Expression Web

 • This page was originally written when Expression Web 3 was the most up-to-date version but there seems to be not much in Expression Web 4 that will change these steps